Be That Neighbor works to build community through music, yoga, and theater. We are stronger together!

 The history of our neighborhood is very short.
 Fewer than 300 people lived in the Mill District in 1999, when the first residential building opened.
 Today we have close to 5000 residents and a reputation as an affluent community, but here’s a shocking fact: while Downtown has some of the highest home values in the Upper Midwest and a median income of $78,000, 25% of our neighbors live below the poverty line!

 The Mill City Singers – Our community choir, directed by JD Steele, and accompanied by his brother Fred, began with a group of people living in supportive housing.
-After opening it up to all residents we now have 274 people on our roster in our fourth season.
-We used to practice on Saturday afternoons at the Guthrie Theater and sing at events throughout the city including singing 'Take Me Out to the Ballgame' at Twins games, performing at the MacPhail Music Matters Luncheon, the Loring Park Music Fest, the Capri Theater, at the Orpheum, Orchestra Hall, at the Guthrie Theater before a production of A Christmas Carol, and caroling throughout the neighborhood.
-As the pandemic has complicated even the simplest acts, it has complicated our singing together.
-We decided immediately that we would continue to try new ideas to keep us singing and keep us together.
-Our Zoom rehearsals have continued to morph and become better every time we meet.
-We have been fortunate enough to find a parking ramp in the Mill District that gave us permission to rehearse on the roof . . .and we do.
+After opening it up to all residents we now have 340 people on our roster in our seventh season.
+We practice on Saturday afternoons at the Guthrie Theater and sing at events throughout the city including singing 'Take Me Out to the Ballgame' at Twins games, performing at the MacPhail Music Matters Luncheon, the Loring Park Music Fest, the Capri Theater, at the Orpheum, Orchestra Hall, at the Guthrie Theater before a production of A Christmas Carol, and caroling throughout the neighborhood.
+We recently finished a 4 week run of Iphigenia at Aulis in parnership with Ten Thousand Things.

-Community Partners: MacPhail Center for Music, The Steeles, Guthrie Theater, American Academy of Neurology, Mill City Museum, Abiitan, D'Amico, Smith and Porter, Keefer Court, Afro Deli, Trader Joe's, Umbra, Bacon Social House, Wasabi Fusion, Crooked Pint, Conexion at Open Book and Pog Mahones.
+Community Partners: MacPhail Center for Music, The Steeles, Guthrie Theater, Ten Thousand Things, American Academy of Neurology, Mill City Museum, D'Amico, Smith and Porter, Keefer Court, Afro Deli, Trader Joe's, Umbra, Crooked Pint, and Pog Mahones.

 About Be That Neighbor